-Like a typical e-commerce company, Purplle.com displays millions of images on its website and app every day.
-Add to that a large number of product images that are added every day.
+Like any typical e-commerce company, Purplle.com displays millions of images on its website and app every day.
+Add to that, a large number of product images are added every day.

-Given a large number of images that are to be displayed on a single page, images are the single biggest contributor to the page load size.
+Given the large number of images that are to be displayed on a single page, images are the single biggest contributor to the page load size.

-The idea was to optimize all the images available with Purplle, be it marketing banners or product images, for different devices, in a way that does not disrupt the existing architecture of Purplle.com.
-And understandably so, because it is not easy to move million-plus images to a different platform for optimization.
+The need was to optimize all images available with Purplle, be it marketing banners or product images, for different devices, in a way that does not disrupt the existing architecture of Purplle.com.
+And understandably so, as it is not easy to move some million+ images to a different platform for optimization.

-ImageKit was built with exactly the same idea – real-time image optimization and resizing across devices with minimal changes in a company’s existing infrastructure.
+ImageKit was built with exactly this idea in mind — real-time image optimization and resizing across devices with minimal changes in the company’s existing infrastructure.

 AWS S3 buckets are used to store the images on Purplle.com.
 ImageKit provides direct integration with AWS S3.

 To make it even simpler, ImageKit developed the custom CNAME feature while onboarding Purplle.
-This meant that Purplle could use their existing domain name with ImageKit.
-All they needed to do was a DNS change to point the existing image host name to ImageKit.
+This essentially meant Purplle could use their existing domain name with ImageKit.
+All they needed to do was a DNS change to point the existing image hostname to ImageKit.

 So Purplle.com now gets optimized images, without changing their infrastructure at all, with just a small DNS change in their network configuration.